mikekeith52/AllStatesForecast/user_guide.md

     - "top" is determined through absolute value of the pearson correlation coefficient on the training set
     - if using "top_" and the integer is a greater number than the available x regressors, the model will be estimated with all available x regressors that are not perfectly colinear and have variation
   - **call_me** : str, default "prophet"
-    - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
+    - the model's nickname -- this name carries to the info, mape, and forecasts attributes
-  - key words are passed to Prophet() function
+  - keywords are passed to Prophet() function
   - for logistic growth, you will need to add "cap" and/or "floor" variables to the keywords--they will not be passed to the Prophet() function
 ```python
 >>> f = Forecaster()